Niko-7/search-box-tech-test/README.md

 [Typescript](https://www.typescriptlang.org/) was used for offering a better readability and maintainability to the project.

 Styling took place with the help of [Sass](https://sass-lang.com/) in order to make the Search Box look like its live version.

+[Webpack](https://webpack.js.org/) Is used in order to make a bundled version of the app for production.

 ---